Engineering Rank/Select Data Structures for Large-Alphabet Strings: Abstract

 \section{Abstract}

-Big-alphabet strings are common in several scenarios such as information retrieval and natural-language processing.
-The efficient storage and processing of such strings usually introduces several challenges that are not witnessed in smaller-alphabets strings.
-This paper studies the efficient implementation of one of the most effective approaches for dealing with big-alphabet strings, namely the \emph{al\-pha\-bet-partitioning} approach.
+Large-alphabet strings are common in scenarios such as information retrieval and natural-language processing.
+The efficient storage and processing of such strings usually introduces several challenges that are not witnessed in small-alphabets strings.
+This paper studies the efficient implementation of one of the most effective approaches for dealing with large-alphabet strings, namely the \emph{al\-pha\-bet-partitioning} approach.
 The main contribution is a compressed data structure that supports the fundamental operations $\rank$ and $\select$ efficiently.
 We show experimental results that indicate that our implementation outperforms the current realizations of the alphabet-partitioning approach.
 In particular, the time for operation $\select$ can be improved by about 80\%, using only 11\% more space than current alphabet-partitioning schemes.
 We also show the impact of our data structure on several applications, like the intersection of inverted lists (where improvements of up to 60\% are achieved, using only 2\% of extra space), the representation of run-length compressed strings, and the distributed-computation processing of $\rank$ and $\select$ operations.
+In the particular case of run-length compressed strings, our experiments on the Burrows-Wheeler transform of highly-repetitive texts indicate that by using only about 0.98--1.09 times the space of state-of-the-art RLFM-indexes (depending on the text), the process of counting the number of occurrences of a pattern in a text can be carried out 1.23--2.33 times faster.